invariantlabs-ai/docs/docs/gateway/agent-integrations/openai-swarm.md

 # OpenAI Swarm Integration

+<div class='subtitle'>Use Gateway with OpenAI Swarm</div>

-[OpenAI Swarm](https://github.com/openai/swarm) relies on OpenAI's Python client, the setup is very similar to the standard OpenAI integration:
+[OpenAI Swarm](https://github.com/openai/swarm) relies on OpenAI's Python client, which makes it very easy to integrate Gateway, similar to the standard [OpenAI integration](../llm-provider-integrations/openai.md).

 ## Getting the Invariant API Key

 Visit the [Explorer Documentation](https://explorer.invariantlabs.ai/docs/explorer) to learn how to obtain your own API key.

 ## Code

+You can now use the Invariant Gateway with your OpenAI Swarm client as follows:

 ```python
 from swarm import Swarm, Agent